Nashville, Tennessee – Over Half of Hospital Bills are not Being Paid

 Patients have three options after receiving a bill: 1) pay it in full; 2) work out a payment plan; 3) ignore the bill (which may send you to a collections agency).
 It is not recommended you ignore a hospital bill.
 Sometimes you will find that it is worth the investment to hire a lawyer to help you come to an amicable resolution with your medical provider.

-Tennessee Insurance Disputes and Civil Litigation Attorneys
+Tennessee Insurance Disputes and Civil Litigation Lawyers

 When you have suffered a personal injury and are seeking compensation, you may find that civil litigation against an insurance company is the most effective way to resolve your claim.
-At the office of Calhoun Law, PLC, our attorneys understand the ways in which insurance companies try to avoid giving you coverage because we have worked on behalf of insurance companies.
+At the office of Calhoun Law, PLC, our lawyers understand the ways in which insurance companies try to avoid giving you coverage because we have worked on behalf of insurance companies.
 We will aggressively pursue all your claims and work to protect you from unnecessary and high medical costs.
 Contact us today for a free and confidential consultation.